netidx/netidx-book/src/tools/activation.md

 and it later dies and is triggered again it will be started with the new args.

+On receiving `SIGQUIT`, `SIGINT`, or `SIGTERM`, the activation server will stop all the processes it is managing before shutting down itself.
+Managed processes are first sent `SIGTERM`, but if they don't shut down within 30 seconds they are killed with `SIGKILL`.

 ## Args

 - `-f, --foreground`: don't daemonize
 - `-a, --auth`: auth mechanism. either anonymous, local, or krb5. default krb5.
 - `-b, --bind`: bind address.
 - `-c, --config`: path to the netidx client config
 - `--pid-file`: path to the pid file you want the activation server to write. default no pid file.
 - `--spn`: the spn of the activation server. only relevant if auth = krb5
 - `-u, --units`: the path to the directory containing unit files. default `/etc/netidx/activation` or `~/.config/netidx/activation`